Kricket/tf-pods/README.md

 open a browser to the Jupyter instance that starts.

 Run `pip install -t /pip tf-agents` to install the Tensorflow Agents library.

+To run unit tests: from within the container, run `python -m unittest <test file>`